Submit Your Horror Work

 Thank you for your interest in submitting to one of our open calls.
 Please complete the form below and upload your story or essay for consideration.
 If you have any questions, feel free to reach out at submissions@stinaesc.com.

-Your Questions About Submitting To Christina Escamilla Publishing
+Submitting to Christina Escamilla Publishing